Auto Accident FAQ

 - What should I do if the insurance company offers me a settlement?

 - What are my options if the other driver doesn't have car insurance?

 Don't see your question here?
 Contact us to learn more.
-Remember, these questions and answers are general information on car accidents, not specific legal advice.
+Remember, these questions and answers are general information, not specific legal advice.
 That's why we highly recommend that you come in for a free consultation at our law firm.
-You can come to our office in Lafayette, or we can come to you.
+You can come to one of our office locations, or we can come to you.
 Call 765-742-0056.

 We encourage you to consult with an attorney before making any decisions about your claim.
 Our law firm offers a free consultation.
 We can review the details of your case, answer all your questions and explain your options so you can make an informed decision about what to do.

 Yes.
 If the collision was relatively minor, you may feel fine.
 But you should get a medical exam anyway for two reasons.
 First and most important, you need to make sure that you really are OK.
 Some injuries have delayed symptoms.
 For example, you may have suffered a brain injury or an internal injury.
 A doctor can make a diagnosis and begin treatment before your condition gets worse.

 Second, a doctor can document your injuries.
 This documentation can help you prove you were injured if you are filing a claim for financial compensation.
 It can also help us determine the medical expenses for treating your injury.
 If the insurance company disputes the extent of your injuries, this documentation can help us build a stronger case.

 It may seem like an inconvenience, but getting a medical exam after an accident helps keep you safe and protects your rights.

 Yes.
 You need to notify your insurance company in a timely manner.
 We suggest notifying your insurance company as soon as possible.
 Failing to do so may result in a denial of benefits.